High-speed quantum transducer with a single-photon emitter in a 2D resonator

 In this system, the property we concern most is the fidelity of converting a microwave photon in the LC circuit to an optical single-photon pulse output.
 If the total quantum state is a pure state, the whole process of the quantum state transfer from electric circuit to an optical photon output is reversible, which means that the information in the electric circuit can be totally transferred to optical photons.
 However, the Hamiltonian (\ref{dd}) is not Hermitian because of the mechanical and electrical circuit decay terms $-i\hbar\frac{\Gamma_{m}}{2} b^\dagger b$ and $-i\hbar\frac{\Gamma_{LC}}{2} c^\dagger c$.
 Because of these two decay terms, the initial signal may be lost due to thermal dissipation by the 2D resonator or the LC circuit, which may lead to no optical photon output.
-To quantify the influence of these leakages, we introduce the possibility of quantum state evolution without leakage through the mechanical or LC decay channel:
+To quantify the influence of these leakages, we introduce the probability of quantum state transfer without leakage through the mechanical or LC decay channel:

 which is the normalization coefficient of the total quantum state at time $t$.
-Fig.\ref{fig:c1} displays the calculated $P_t$ for two different coupling strengths $g_c/2\pi=5$ MHz and $g_c/2\pi=50$ MHz.
-Other parameters are $\kappa/2\pi$=50 MHz, $\Gamma_{m}/2\pi$=100 kHz, $\Gamma_{LC}/2\pi$=100 kHz, and temperature $T=50$ mK.
-The possibility $P_n$ for quantum state evolution without mechanical or electric circuit loss is larger than 99$\%$ when the coupling rate $g$ matches the atomic decay rate $\kappa$ as shown in Fig.\ref{fig:c1}(b).
-When the coupling rate is small, the efficiency of the state transfer is lower.
-When $g_c/2\pi=5$ MHz, about $10\%$ of information is lost due to mechanical and electronic circuit dissipation (Fig.\ref{fig:c1}(a)).
+Fig.\ref{fig:c1} displays the calculated $P_t$ for two different coupling strengths $g/2\pi=10$ MHz and $g/2\pi=50$ MHz.
+The decay rates of each channel are $\kappa/2\pi$=40 MHz, $\Gamma_{m}/2\pi$=10 kHz, $\Gamma_{LC}/2\pi$=10 kHz.
+And the temperature is assumed to be $T=50$ mK.
+The probability $P_t$ for quantum state transfered without mechanical or electric circuit loss is larger than 99$\%$ for both cases.

 The single-photon output through the optical decay channel is our signal, while all other dissipation channels contribute to the loss.
 Here we quantify the state-transfer fidelity by $F_{trans}$, which is the normalization coefficient of the single-photon pulse state at the time $t$